gravitational/teleport/docs/2.3/quickstart.md

 ## Creating Users

-Teleport users are defined on a cluster level, and every Teleport user must be associated with a list of machine-level OS usernames it can authenticate as during a login.
+Teleport users are defined on a cluster level and every Teleport user must be associated with a list of machine-level OS usernames it can authenticate as during a login.
 This list is called "user mappings".